sagar100rathod/open-food-products-ocr-using-vlm/README.md

 * Train model for longer duration.
 * Evaluate on noisy and low-resolution packaging images.
 * Support Full Model Evaluation.
-* Calculation of NutriScore and NutriScore Grade for nutrients values exctracted by VLM model ysing [pyNutriScore](https://pypi.org/project/pyNutriScore/)
+* Calculation of NutriScore and NutriScore Grade for nutrients values exctracted by VLM model using [pyNutriScore](https://pypi.org/project/pyNutriScore/)

 ## 📚 References